Skip to content

 The primary cause of this globally-significant destruction is bulldozing to create new pastures for beef cattle.

-Right now, the beef industry is fuelling wildlife destruction in Australia, and McDonald’s is one of the biggest beef purchasers.
-McDonald’s is falling short on the deforestation front and lacks clear and transparent policies.
+Right now, the beef industry is fuelling wildlife destruction in Australia, and corporations like Coles are falling short on the deforestation front and lack clear and transparent policies.
 The stakes are high, and the time for action is now.

 Today, you can help stop it.